 Home Learning Frequency

-Home learning will be set once a week or once a fortnight, allowing, in all subjects at least two days for completion before the scheduled hand-in deadline.
+Home learning will be set according to each faculty HL policy, allowing, in all subjects at least two days for completion before the scheduled hand-in deadline.
 Home learning tasks should total around 30 minutes per task.

-PSHE, RE, Belief & Ethics and Core PE are not to set homework at KS4.
+PSHE, RE, Belief & Ethics and Core PE are not to set homework for KS4 classes.

 Post-16 students will be required to manage their own time and will be issued deadlines within which to complete their work.
 They will be responsible for their own workload and will be expected to apportion their own time to complete tasks to or ahead of deadlines.
 Home Learning tasks should total around three hours per subject, per week.